-For example, it should be appreciated that the client computer 20 may be any type of computing device such as a personal computer, work station, portable or handheld 35 device, or the like.
+For example, it should be appreciated that the client computer 20 may be any type of computing device such as a personal computer, work station, portable or handheld device, or the like.
 In a preferred embodiment, the client computer 20, the content provider 30 and the application server 40 are operatively coupled over a packet-switched network such as, for example the Internet, having wired and wireless interconnections between devices.

-Additionally, the preferred embodiment of the present invention includes two server computers, the content provider for providing informational content and the application server for providing droplet-enabled applications and information including rendering instructions, default data values 45 and application-specific business logic to the dropletenabled applications.
+Additionally, the preferred embodiment of the present invention includes two server computers, the content provider for providing informational content and the application server for providing droplet-enabled applications and information including rendering instructions, default data values and application-specific business logic to the droplet-enabled applications.
 It should be appreciated that it is within the scope of the present invention for one server computer to provide these services and functionality.
-That is, the content provider may include hardware and software 50 mation for identifying is comprised of at least one of an icon resources for providing the droplet-enabled applications and information including the rendering instructions, default data values and application-specific business logic to the droplet-enabled applications.
-In this embodiment, the two network connections discussed above as communication 55 is comprised of a teardrop-shaped symbol. connections 52 and 54 may physically be one connection that satisfies two logical functions as illustrated herein.
+That is, the content provider may include hardware and software resources for providing the droplet-enabled applications and information including the rendering instructions, default data values and 35 application-specific business logic to the droplet-enabled applications.
+In this embodiment, the two network connections discussed above as communication connections 52 and 54 may physically be one connection that satisfies two logical functions as illustrated herein.